 Once you have established the type of content you need, it’s important to organize it and develop a strategic schedule to make sure it all gets accomplished.
-Decide if you want to first focus on a specific persona, specific industry or the awareness stage of the buying cycle.
-Determine the type of content you want to create first, and then begin to map out a schedule.
-This includes the topics you are going to cover, how often you’ll be publishing and the dates it will be published.
-We recommend planning out one quarter of the year at a time.
+Decide if you want to first focus on a specific persona, a specific industry or a specific stage of the client lifecycle.
+After determining the type of content you want to create first, begin to map out a schedule.
+This includes the topics you will cover, how often you’ll be publishing and the dates it will be published.
+It may be beneficial to plan out one quarter of the year at a time.

 9. Assign the right people

 Part of a content schedule includes developing a process for writing the content.
 You need to assign people in your firm to be responsible for contributing to the content.
+Look at the topics you plan to cover, and identify people in your firm who are thought leaders in those areas.
+With the support of executive leadership, you can get technical experts to help you write content.
 If you don’t have the capacity within your company, then hire an agency or freelance copywriter that is dependable and diligent with deadlines.
-By clearly defining who is responsible for your firm’s content, there will be accountability and will ensure consistency with your publishing.
+By clearly defining who is responsible for your firm’s content, there will be accountability, and this will ensure consistency with your publishing.

 10. Measure and track performance

-The key to having a strong web content strategy is to keep it relevant for your audience.
+The key to having a strong web content strategy is keeping it relevant to your audiences.
 This means constantly evaluating and tracking the performance of all of your content.
-Look at which pieces are being shared, which pages are getting viewed and what isn’t getting much traction.
-This will help determine what you are doing well and what you need to do differently.
+Look at which pieces are being shared, which pages are getting the most views vs. those not getting much traction, and how long visitors are spending on each page.
+This will help determine where you are resonating with your audiences and delivering valuable content, and where you need to do things differently.
 Keep your website fresh and relevant with a defined strategy for creating new content moving forward.

 A website content strategy is essential

-Having a solid website content strategy is critical in today’s digital landscape where search engine rankings and getting found online by prospects is driven by quality content.
+Having a solid website content strategy is critical in today’s digital landscape where search engine rankings and being discovered by prospects is driven by quality content.
+Not only will your content help people find your website, the quality and relevance of your content will make visitors stay and move through your site.
 By following these steps, you’re on a path to creating successful website content that will increase traffic and generate leads for your business.